evolvingstuff/vdw2/content/posts/many-genes-can-restrict-vitamin-d-from-getting-to-the-cells.md

 1. A  &gt;$150 test can measure Vitmin D in cells.
 Cells must be sample, frozen, and sent to a single test facility

-&amp;nbsp;&amp;nbsp;&amp;nbsp;&amp;nbsp;Extremely little is known about the results:  Example: how it varies with such things as
+&gt; Extremely little is known about the results:  Example: how it varies with such things as

    * accuracy

    * reproduceability of measurements

    * weekly vs daily dosing

    * obesity,

    * form of vitamin D,

    * genes,

    * co-factors,

    * Vitamin D level in blood

    * time of day the sample was taken

 ---